10zane10/blist/README.md

 ### Playlists

-blist playlist is simply a file containing a list of the songs you want to play.
+A blist playlist is simply a file containing a list of the songs you want to play.

 Assuming the following is in the file playlist located somewhere in the playlist directory...